Prescription Drug Disposal

 Permanent Drop Off Locations

 Unable to join on National Take Back Day?
 Permanent drug drop boxes provide a safe and effective way to dispose of prescription drugs that are no longer needed for their intended purpose.
-The drugs in the drop box will then be safely and legally incinerated.
-Dispose of your medication all year at the following permanent locations:
+The drugs deposited in the drop box are safely and legally incinerated.
+To find your nearest permanant medication disposal box, CLICK HERE.

-What you can do to prevent prescription drug abuse
+What you can do to prevent prescription drug misuse

 - Dispose of unused or expired medication properly.

-- Talk to your kids about the dangers of prescription and OTC drug abuse.
+- Talk to your kids about the dangers of prescription and over-the-counter drugs when they are not used as prescribed.

 - Store your medication in a safe place, where children, teens and visitors to your home do not have easy access to it.